rlaborce/rlaborce.github.io/_posts/2017-11-25-setup-adwords-search-campaign.md

   <h2>2: Connect your Google Analytics Account</h2>

   I've seen a few campaigns isolated to just AdWords and not connected with Google Analytics.
 I'm never sure of the reason why it is set up that way; perhaps the client wasn't willing to give access to the Analytics account, or they just wanted to keep it within AdWords.
 However, I think its very important to connect AdWords with Analytics.
 You only get one side of the story if you keep your assessments within AdWords.
-Connecting Analytics allows for a holistic approach to marketing, giving you a plenty of insights to leverage for your analysis.
+Connecting Analytics allows for a holistic approach to marketing, giving you plenty of insights to leverage for your analysis.
 You can see the relationship between other channels as well as user behaviour as it relates to your landing pages.

   <img src="{{ site.baseurl }}/images/connect-adwords-with-analytics.png" alt="analytics adwords" style="border:1px solid black">